 In 1971, Odlum Brown bought a seat on the Toronto Stock Exchange and later a seat on the Alberta Stock Exchange in 1979.
 George Sherwood was promoted to President and CEO in 1975, followed by Tony Hepburn in 1978.

 Computers experienced explosive growth in the ‘80s with the birth of the personal computer, video games and manufacturing automation.
 The '80s also marked the rebirth of the company in 1981, in the form of a name change to Odlum Brown Limited, the name we still use today.

 The '80s saw interest rates soar to over 20 per cent, highs in the silver and gold markets, and major market corrections in both 1982 and 1987.
 In 1988, Odlum Brown established Odlum Brown Financial Services Limited to complement our valued investment advice with financial planning and insurance services; helping clients through the complexities of retirement, tax, and estate planning.

 In 1987 we bought a seat on the Montreal Stock Exchange.

 The public use of the Internet and the emergence of cellular phones marked the major technological advancements of the '90s, setting the stage for the information revolution of the coming decades.

 In 1994, the firm’s research department established the hypothetical Odlum Brown Model Portfolio.
 ‘We aim to beat the TSE 300 Index.
-As value investors, we will buy quality companies that we believe are out-of-favour and undervalued,’ said Murray Leith, Vice President and Director of Investment Research.
+As value investors, we will buy quality companies that we believe are out-of-favour and undervalued,’ said Murray Leith, Executive Vice President and Director of Investment Research.